-In order to manage our interest rate and foreign currency exchange risk, we have entered into (i) various derivative instruments and (ii) certain instruments that we classify as debt, as further described in note 6.
+In order to manage our interest rate and foreign currency exchange risk, we have entered into (i) various derivative instruments and (ii) certain instruments that we classify as debt, as further described in note 12.
 The recurring fair value measurements of these instruments are determined using discounted cash flow models.
-Most of the inputs to these discounted cash flow models consist of, or are derived from, observable Level 2 data for substantially the full term of these instruments.
-This observable data includes applicable interest rate futures and swap rates, which are retrieved or derived from available market data.
+With the exception of the inputs for certain swaptions, most of the inputs to these discounted cash flow models consist of, or are derived from, observable Level 2 data for substantially the full term of these instruments.
+This observable data mostly includes applicable interest rate futures and swap rates, which are retrieved or derived from available market data.
 Although we may extrapolate or interpolate this data, we do not otherwise alter this data in performing our valuations.
 We incorporate a credit risk valuation adjustment in our fair value measurements to estimate the impact of both our own nonperformance risk and the nonperformance risk of our counterparties.
-Our and our counterparties' credit spreads are Level 3 inputs that are used to derive the credit risk valuation adjustments with respect to these instruments.
-As we would not expect changes in our or our counterparties' credit spreads to have a significant impact on the valuations of these instruments, we have determined that these valuations fall under Level 2 of the fair value hierarchy.
-Our credit risk valuation adjustments with respect to our cross-currency and interest rate swaps and certain of our debt are quantified and further explained in notes 6 and 13.
+Effective January 1, 2017, we incorporated a Monte Carlo based approach into our calculation of the value assigned to the risk that we or our counterparties will default on our respective derivative obligations.
+Previously, we used a static calculation derived from our most current mark-tomarket valuation to calculate the impact of counterparty credit risk.
+The adoption of a Monte Carlo based approach did not have a material impact on the overall fair value of our derivative instruments.
+The inputs used for our credit risk valuations, including our and our counterparties' credit spreads, represent our most significant Level 3 inputs, and these inputs are used to derive the credit risk valuation adjustments with respect to these instruments.
+As we would not expect these parameters to have a significant impact on the valuations of these instruments, we have determined that these valuations (other than the valuations of the aforementioned swaptions) fall under Level 2 of the fair value hierarchy.
+Due to the lack of Level 2 inputs for the swaption valuations, we believe these valuations fall under Level 3 of the fair value hierarchy.
+At December 31, 2017, the fair value of our swaptions, which were entered into during 2017, was an asset of €6.4 million.
+Our credit risk valuation adjustments with respect to our cross-currency and interest rate swaps and certain of our debt are quantified and further explained in notes 5 and 12.

-We do not have any financial instruments that fall under Level 1 or Level 3 of the fair value hierarchy.
+We do not have any financial instruments that fall under Level 1 of the fair value hierarchy.